Writing thank-you note notes can be rewarding and an excellent way to express gratitude!

 End the note with your signature.
-In the example below, I call my dad “Dad” so he signed his name with Dad.
-When writing a note to someone other than his children, you will use his name.
+In the example below, I call my dad “Dad,” so he signed his name with Dad.

-How well you know the person will up determine if you want to use only your first name, full name, or a nickname, or title (ex.
-Doctor).
-With my immediate family members, I sign note cards with Heidi.
-For others, I use my full name.
+How well you know the person will determine if you want to use only your first name, full name, nickname, or title (ex., Doctor).
+With my friends and family members, I sign note cards with Heidi.
+For others, like in a post-interview thank-you note, I use my full name.

-This thank you note was written to my husband and me by my dad for the birthday presents we gave him.
+My dad wrote this thank you note to my husband and me for the birthday presents we gave him.
 The gifts were a gift card to China Garden, his favorite Chinese restaurant, and some fun size Babe Ruth bars.
 His birthday was shortly before he left on a mission trip to Honduras.

 Hi Heidi + Ted,